RetroAchievements/docs/docs/general/emulator-support-and-issues.md

 - ✅ libretro core: **Beetle PSX**
 - ✅ libretro core: **SwanStation**
 - ❌ libretro core: **PCSX ReARMed**
-  - BIOS are not required for this core and will zero out the Kernal RAM.
+  - BIOS are not required for this core and will zero out the Kernel RAM.
   - Technically supported; not recommended.
 - ❓ BizHawk core: **Octoshock** (Mednafen)
 - ❓ BizHawk core: **Nymashock** (Mednafen)